You are here

 It is the role of the DVA delegate and not the rehabilitation provider, or the health professional who undertook the home/activities of daily living assessment, to inform the client of the issues that were considered, and the outcome of their request for household services assistance.
-It is always expected that a client-centric, empathic approach is used when communicating with clients, particularly where a request for assistance is being denied.
+It is always expected that a client-centric, empathic approach is used when communicating with clients, particularly where a request for assistance is being denied, and that guidelines available on the intranet for communicating adverse decisions are followed.

 Payment of child care costs

 The administration of Child Care Benefits through the Department of Human Services requires that all child care costs approved by DVA are to be paid on invoice from the service provider, that is directed to DVA, indicating DVA is the party liable for the costs.
 Clients do not have the option to pay these costs, and then be reimbursed for them.